 Except for Low-Income Community Solar Pilot Projects, the process for a project to be submitted to the Illinois Solar for All Program generally mirrors that for the Adjustable Block Program described in Section 7.10.
-Projects are submitted by Illinois Solar for All Approved Vendors through a similar process as the Adjustable Block Program, but to expedite processing of ILSFA projects there is no minimum batch size.542 There is no application fee for Illinois Solar for All projects.
+Projects are submitted by Illinois Solar for All Approved Vendors through a similar process as the Adjustable Block Program, but to expedite processing of ILSFA projects there is no minimum batch size.543 There is no application fee for Illinois Solar for All projects.

-Applications will be submitted through the Illinois Solar for All project application portal and will provide the supplemental information required for Illinois Solar for All beyond that required for an Adjustable Block Program project.543 If the supplemental information does not demonstrate that the project qualifies for participation in the Illinois Solar for All Program, the project may still be eligible to participate in the Adjustable Block Program through a separate application (including the payment of an application fee), although any such application would be subject to the availability of block capacity in the Adjustable Block Program.
+Applications will be submitted through the Illinois Solar for All project application portal and will provide the supplemental information required for Illinois Solar for All beyond that required for an Adjustable Block Program project.
+If the supplemental information does not demonstrate that the project qualifies for participation in the Illinois Solar for All Program, the project may still be eligible to participate in the Adjustable Block Program through a separate application (including the payment of an application fee), although any such application would be subject to the availability of block capacity in the Adjustable Block Program.
 A project may not apply to the Illinois Solar for All Program if it is included in a batch of Adjustable Block Program projects that have been submitted to the Commission for approval (or subsequently approved).
 If a project applies to both programs, the Illinois Solar for All application will have to be withdrawn at the time the Adjustable Block Program sends its approval recommendation to the Commission (and vice versa).
 Additionally, a project may not apply to two sub-programs of Illinois Solar for All within the same program year.

 Like for the Adjustable Block Program, Illinois Solar for All projects will be bundled into one contract or confirmation for each approved batch.
 The Agency will request Commission approval for contracts that include additional Illinois Solar for All provisions.
-InUnder this 2022 Plan the Agency proposes that, those contracts will be executed first with the utilities using the allocation from their Renewable
+Under this Plan, those contracts will be executed first with the utilities using the allocation from their Renewable Resources Budgets, and then by the Agency using funds from the Renewable Energy Resources Fund.
+For contracts allocated to a utility, the Program Administrator will strive to allocate contracts to each utility for projects in their service territory, and in a manner that will obligate funds at a level consistent with each utility's share of funds committed to Illinois Solar for All.

-542 In prior Plans the Agency had required a 50 kW minimum batch size but is removing that requirement from the 2022 Long-Term Plan to help encourage participation by small and emerging businesses.
+543 In prior Plans the Agency had required a 50 kW minimum batch size but is removing that requirement from the 2022 Long-Term Plan to help encourage participation by small and emerging businesses.

-543 A number of program participants have reported difficulty using the ILSFA portal.
+544 A number of program participants have reported difficulty using the ILSFA portal.
 The Program Administrators of the two programs will work together to make their portals and processes as simple and uniform as possible.